vglushko/vglushko.github.io/_posts/2017-07-13-notes-on-teamcity-for-net.md

 categories: [ci]
 ---
 ## {{page.title}}
-This is are notes on how to set up elements of .NET solution CI process in TeamCity
+These are notes on how to set up elements of .NET solution CI process in TeamCity